balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

    - Make the tool interactive
    - create a Python/Javascript version of it, so it doesn't depend on non-opensource software

-If you find issues with the post, please open an issue, or PR to fix it!
+If you find issues with the post, please open an issue or PR to fix it!